scottnm/Playground/README.md

 A reverse-chronological log of little things that I learn as I go:

+* it seems the difference between busyloops spinning on vsync and using interrupts is simplicity vs effective use of power. i.e. busyloops are simple but waste power, interrupts are a bit more complex but are power-safe.
+I should prefer interrupts going forward for the common case though small demos may be best to use busyloops (especially if running on an emulator only).
+* oh dang, apparently the reason a lot of games played slower on PAL TVs back in the day is because they had a slower refresh rate and old games used to lock/synchronize to the refresh rate.
 * oh dang, according to TonC, my use of u8s and u16s may be an awful idea.
 * Oh dang, just started reading the tonc docs and it seems like starting with loriak's stuff may have been a mistake.
 There is a not so subtle suggestion that most tutorials are bunk and to be extra mindful of the bitmap mode tutorials
 * Tried to use the VDraw status register value to vsync and that didn't seem to work nearly as well as the waiting on the vcount register.
 I wonder why?
 I wonder if using interrupts is even better?